mobileink/migae-examples/gae1/README.md

  reloading code.

  4.  run dev_appserver.sh as per official GAE instructions.

-If everything goes well, you'll develop your code interactively using jetty-runner.jar, and then system test it using dev_appserver.
-It will pass with flying colors.

-In practice, you're likely to find problems with dev_appserver, so you will inevitably end up switching between interactive and non-interactive testing.
-The goal is to minimize this and to make it as easy and fast as possible.

 Note that having jar dependencies in war/WEB-INF/lib has no effect under jetty-runner.jar so you don't need to remove them once they're